HP Victus 16 review: This 16-inch gaming laptop delivers solid value

 - Display hinge is a bit flimsy

-A low sticker price helps usher this budget 16-inch gaming laptop into a select circle of gaming notebooks worth buying.
+A low sticker price helps usher this budget 16-inch gaming laptop into a select circule of gaming notebooks worth buying.

 Yes, HP tossed the RGB bling out the window.
 That said, we weren't overly impressed by the audio and the included GeForce RTX 3050Ti GPU certainly falls on the low end of the GeForce RTX 30-series spectrum.
 Still, the Victus 16 delivers substantial value for a mainstream gaming PC.